GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 1. There is a fixed set of states.
 1. The machine can be in one state at a time.
 1. The machine receives events like inputs or signals.
-1. States have transitions mapped to events.
-When a state receive a given event, it tells the machine to transition to the corresponding state.
+1. The states have transitions mapped to events.
+When a state receives a given event, it tells the machine to transition to the corresponding state.

 We can naturally represent the behaviors of a game character with a little graph like this.